mrasu/echoed/docs/howToUse.md

               content-type: application/json
 ```

-For more details, refer to the [documentation](/docs/yamlScenario.md).
+For more details, refer to the [YAML documentation](/docs/yamlScenario.md).

 ## TypeScript